taylorbcraft/Godwit_flyway_site_use/README.md

 figures/
   scripts used to generate maps and figures

-documents/
-  manuscript drafts and figure slides

 data/
   derived data objects used in the analysis (RDS files)

+A separate folder within the scripts, figures, and data folders (last_2_years/) is available for running similar analyses on the 2 most recent years of tracking data.

 ```
-A separate folder (last_2_years/) is available for running similar analsyes on the 2 most recent years of tracking data.
 ---

 ## Important note on data